huggingface/blog/universal_assisted_generation.md

 Experimental setup: 1 x A6000 GPU

 ## Code
-Universal Assisted Generation currently in the `main` version of 🤗 Transformers.
+Universal Assisted Generation currently is currently in the `main` version of 🤗 Transformers.
 Install using:

 ```bash
 pip install git+https://github.com/huggingface/transformers